Welcome to Lipoedema UK

 What do I do if I think I have lipoedema?

 Obtaining a diagnosis and realising that the adipose tissue that causes lipoedema’ is not your fault’ can be the first step to keeping lipoedema under control.
-Most GPs refer patients with lipoedema to a Lymphoedema clinic where specialist nurses and therapists are trained to advise patients on compression garments and lifestyles.
+Make an appointment to discuss your symptoms and the affect they have on your life with your GP, most GPs refer patients with lipoedema to the local Lymphoedema clinic where specialist nurses and allied healthcare professionals are trained to advise patients on appropriate treatments and lifestyles.

 Many women live with lipoedema all their lives and lead full and active lives, and evidence is gathering of diet and exercise programmes that can help control and reduce symptoms.
-Reducing the number of calories you consume will not reduce areas with lipoedema although it will reduce other areas if you are overweight, eating a very low calorie diet is not advised at any time.
+Reducing the number of calories you consume will not reduce areas affected by lipoedema although it will reduce areas where you have normal fat, eating a very low calorie diet is not advised at any time.

 Keeping fit is essential and choosing low impact exercises such as swimming or cycling will tone and strenghten muscles without putting excess pressure on your knees and legs.